 Rest • Mindfulness • Community Care • Tea

 Hello future Q’nC clubber!
 Welcome to our monthly LGBTQIA+ gathering where we come together to do very little.
-On this page you’ll find the details for our next meet as well as our community agreements.
-The Q’nC Club is an opportunity to slow down, to explore a different quiet practice or restful activity each month.
-It is a space for us to come together as a community and to take deep nourishing rest.
+The Q’nC Club is an opportunity to slow down, to explore a different quiet practice or simply rest at the start of the month.
 Each meet up will include a guided rest practice or activity, time to connect with the group and a fresh cup of tea.
 If you have ever struggled to prioritise rest or just in need of calming yet supportive space filled with a diverse bunch of like-minded locals - then join our club!

-We look forward to slowly building a cosy community with you.
+We look forward to slowly building a more rested community with you.

 OUR NEXT GATHERING